 Many brands struggle with content development (machine learning can help) and always ask the following questions:

 - What are users saying about my brand?

 - I don’t have the resources to develop content.
 Can you help?

 This is where a strong and useful content strategy, social listening, and new content development becomes critical.

 They help find topics that people are talking about, trends, and content that help with the user’s problem in the moment.

 Technical SEO – Will It Still Be Relevant?

-Google Search Console (GSC) will eventually be completely run on machine learning technology which will limit human interaction.
+Google Search Console (GSC) will eventually be entirely run on machine learning technology, which will limit human interaction.